crate/crate-docs/docs/linking.rst

 ===============

 The short links always redirect to the latest version of the documentation.
-So, for ecample, in the case of the CrateDB Reference, ``http://crate.io/reference/`` will redirect to ``https://crate.io/docs/crate/reference/en/latest/``.
+So, for example, in the case of the CrateDB Reference, ``http://crate.io/reference/`` will redirect to ``https://crate.io/docs/crate/reference/en/latest/``.